5 tips for financing investment property

 While both are a convenient form of financing, personal loans often have high interest rates, as do credit cards after any introductory offers.
 Thus, these shouldn’t be your first options, but they can provide some additional financing in a pinch.

 Margin loans are a line of credit that can be used to finance a property and are backed by a borrower’s investments.
 They’re typically used as a short-term funding tool and come with a number of risks such as a margin call and amplified losses if your investment portfolio declines in value.

 Use real estate to create retirement income

 Real estate is a popular way for individuals to generate retirement income.
-In fact, it’s now Americans’ favorite long-term investment, according to a recent Bankrate study.
-Real estate’s popularity is at its highest level since Bankrate began conducting the study seven years ago.
+In fact, it’s Americans’ favorite long-term investment, according to a 2021 Bankrate study.

 That popularity partially relies on real estate producing a steady stream of income, as investors collect a regular monthly rent from their tenants.
 For retirees, a steady income is exactly the kind of security that they’re looking for when not fully employed.

 And retirees have upside on that income.
 Over time, a well-managed property can increase its rents, putting more money into investors’ pockets each month.
 The property can also increase in value, so when it comes time to sell or even invest in another property, there’s equity that can be tapped.
 Of course, investment property has other advantages, especially around taxes.